specht/champ/README.md

         DEX         ; @Xu(post) @Au,FOO(post)
 ```

-This will plot FOO against X:
+This will plot FOO against A:

 ![FOO against A at PC 0x6015](doc/example03_3.gif?raw=true)